-- Policy 2.3.1: Ensure all new construction and redevelopment projects comply with required setbacks through diligent zoning and site plan review, subject to legally-approved variances, and require dedication of rights of way consistent with Town, County and MPO requirements. - Policy 2.3.2: Require all property owners and/or contractors, the Florida Department of Transportation, and Miami-Dade County to submit a permit application that will be reviewed and approved by the Town, prior to commencement of any work within road rights-of-way.
+- Policy 2.3.1: Ensure all new construction and redevelopment projects comply with required setbacks through diligent zoning and site plan review, subject to legally-approved variances, and require dedication of rights of way consistent with Town, County and MPO requirements. - Policy 2.3.2: Require all property owners and/or contractors, the Florida Department of Transportation, and Miami-Dade County to submit a permit application that will be reviewed and approved by the Town, prior to commencement of any work within road rights-of-way. - Policy 2.3.3All new development, and all redevelopment to an extent that that all site improvements are required to brought into full compliance according to the Land Development Code, shall be required to dedicate any right-of-way or easement necessary to accommodate mobility infrastructure and other planned right-of-way features (including, but not limited to, sidewalks, greenways, trails, swales, landscaping, vehicle lanes, medians, street furniture, bus stop and other transit infrastructure and planned right-ofway features shall include any specifically included in the Comprehensive

-Policy 2.3.3All new development, and all redevelopment to an extent that that all site improvements are required to brought into full compliance according to the Land Development Code, shall be required to dedicate any right-of-way or easement necessary to accommodate mobility infrastructure and other planned right-of-way features (including, but not limited to, sidewalks, greenways, trails, swales, landscaping, vehicle lanes, medians, street furniture, bus stop and other transit infrastructure), prior to issuance of a permit authorizing such work.
-Mobility infrastructure and planned right-ofway features shall include any specifically included in the Comprehensive Plan, or plans, designs, guidelines or standards adopted pursuant to one or more of the policies of the Comprehensive Plan.
+Plan, or plans, designs, guidelines or standards adopted pursuant to one or more of the policies of the Comprehensive Plan.